ephcoding/ephraimsmithdev/blog_posts/template_getting-started.md

 project: "Project Name"
 tag: "NodeJS"
 date: "December 31, 2020"
-description: "this is a description for the template explaining the thing."
+excerpt: "this is a description for the template explaining the thing."
 keywords: "keyword 1, keyword 2, keyword 3"
 ---